Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

-You can see in the screenshot below, that all actions perfomed by you, such as assigning a Conversation to an Agent, are seen in the chat window within the Agent Dashboard.
+You can see in the screenshot below, that all actions performed by you, such as assigning a Conversation to an Agent, are seen in the chat window within the Agent Dashboard.

 <figure>